Van Zandt County, Texas: History

 After Texas re-entered the Union after the Civil War, Van Zandt County again tried to secede from Texas, the Confederate States of America, and the United States.
 A convention was held in 1867 in which the citizens elected delegates, and the delegates voted for secession, and penned a Declaration of Independence modeled after the United States Declaration of Independence.
 The event was seen as a rebellion by the nation, and when word reached General Sheridan, he dispatched a cavalry unit to quell it.
 The citizens of Van Zandt called an emergency meeting that ended with the delegates declaring war on the United States.
 The wooded landscape at the time made moving difficult for horses, so the citizens of Van Zandt, familiar with the area, were able to ambush the unit, until they retreated.
 The citizens, elated with their victory, celebrated with an excess of alcohol.
-During their celebration, they were surrounded by Sheridan's troops, and were put in anklets and in a rough prison of wooden posts.
+During their celebration, they were surrounded by Sheridan's troops, and were put in anklets and in a makeshift jail of wooden posts.
 Two ex-Confederate soldiers, W.A.
 Allen and Hardy Allen, were in the group, and W.A.
 Allen used a hidden knife to wear down the anklets.
 A combination of the beginning of the rainy season and a decreasing of the guard to one man allowed the prisoners to easily escape.
-After that, not much action on the part of Van Zandt or the United States was taken in the issue.
-Arrest warrants were sent, but none was carried out, and none of the prisoners went to trial.
+After that, not much action on the part of the United States was taken in the issue.
+Arrest warrants were sent, but none were carried out, and none of the rebels went to trial.